Pcatchen/liao961120.github.io/Hugo-landing/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "BSc in Psychology"
+  course = "B.S. in Psychology"
   institution = "National Taiwan University" year = 2019